Monday, 9 January 2017

 SRI RAJAGOPALASWAMY TEMPLE, MANIMANGALAM

-In the thorana above koshtam reliefs of Dakshinamurthy, Kalinga Narthanar, lakshmi, etc,.
-In the boothavari reliefs of Seetha in captivity, Geethopadesam etc,.
+In the thorana above koshtam reliefs of Dakshinamurthy, Kalinga Narthanar, Lakshmi, etc. In the Boothavari reliefs of Seetha in captivity, Geethopadesam, etc.

 Chozha inscriptions

-Dhakshinamurthy in the thoranam
+Dhakshinamurthy in the torana

-Kalinga narthanar in the thoranam
+Kalinga Narthanar in the torana

 Vinayagar